Taos Is Allegedly One Of New Mexico’s Most Haunted Small Towns

-New Mexico is an intriguing place; it’s a mix of desert and mountains, with deep and rich roots — and lots of folklore and legends.
-Taos is allegedly one of New Mexico’s most haunted small towns.
+New Mexico is an intriguing place; it’s a mix of desert and mountains, with deep and rich roots – and lots of folklore and legends.
+Taos is allegedly one of the most haunted New Mexico small towns.
 While Taos appears to be a sleepy little mountain town, things, as they say, are not quite what they seem.
-Both in town and on the outskirts, there are numerous rumors and stories about ghosts, hauntings and paranormal activity.
-Add it all up, and you’ll soon see that Taos is one of New Mexico’s most haunted small towns.
+Both in town and on the outskirts, there are numerous rumors and stories about ghosts, hauntings, and paranormal activity.
+Add it all up, and you’ll soon see that Taos is one of the most haunted places in New Mexico.

 With a population of around 6,000, Taos is one of New Mexico's smaller towns.